Same-day Filing

 How to Start an LLC

 When forming a business in the United States you have the choice between a few different structures.
 Limited liability companies (LLCs) offer limited liability protection to their owners.
 The owners will not be considered liable for the company’s debts, or should the company be sued.
-They are hybrid entities that offer characteristics of a corporation as well as of a partnership or sole proprietorship.
+They are hybrid entities that offer benefits and characteristics of a corporation as well as of a partnership or sole proprietorship.

 How an LLC Protects Your Assets